mikependon/RepoDB.NET/pages/releases/core.md

 Please click [here](https://www.nuget.org/packages/RepoDb) to see the actual Nuget package.
 Otherwise, please click [here](https://www.nuget.org/api/v2/package/RepoDb) to download it.

+#### Next Version

+- Enhancement: Remove the SchemaSeparator property from the IDbSetting interface #475
+- Enhancement: Using async DbFieldCache #481
+- Added some micro optimizations #476
+- Added a `DataEntityReader.Connection` property.
+- Added a `DataEntityReader.Transaction` property.
+- Added a `DataEntityReader.Initialize` method
+- Added a `DataEntityReader.InitializeAsync()` method.

 #### RepoDb (v1.11.5)

 - Fixed the problem when installing the library in .NET Framework 4.7.x.